chisel/argumental/README.md

 If sharing definitions with all commands including top-level is desired, the [`global` API](./docs/API.md#global) should be used instead to provide definitions on the global context.

-When defining on global or shared context, all definitions will be appended to previous and prepended to future commands.
+> **NOTE:** When defining on global or shared context, all definitions will be appended to previous and prepended to future commands in that exact order.

 > **NOTE:** You cannot define aliases on global or shared context.